eduam-lu/Research_project/README.md

 ### partial_T_tuner.py
 partial T is a parameter of the RF diffusion "partial diffusion" mode.
 It determines how much noise will be introduced in a given structure before RF diffusion denoises it, generating a variability of different backbones from the original one.
 Too little noise can lead to negligible changes, while too much can result in completely different folds.
 To adjust it, 3 values (10,20,30) were tested over the representative sample using the following process:
 1. For each input structure, 3 backbones are generated with RF diffusion "partial diffusion", one per partial T value.
-2. Sequence for each backbone is predicted using ProteinMPNN.
+2. Sequence for each backbone is predicted using ProteinMPNN (Dauparas et al.,2022).
 20 sequences are generated per backbone, lowest global_score is selected
 3. Structure from sequence is predicted with Alphafold3
 4. RF generated structures are aligned with their corresponding original structure and RMSD is calculated with Biopython's superimposer function
 5. Metrics generated for the backbones are saved as a csv.file